Dkaishu/AutoFillEditText/README.md

         >
       </com.tincher.autofilledittext.AutoFillEditText>

+    Step 3.
 And then get/set the text in your java file

         AutoFillEditText myEditText  = (AutoFillEditText) findViewById(R.id.my_edit_text);
         myEditText.setText("that is it !");